the-events-calendar/tribe-common/readme.txt

 = [4.5.9] TBD =

+* Tweak - Cleanup logic responsible for handling the default country option and remove confusing translation calls (our thanks to Oliver for flagging this!)
+[72113]
 * Tweak - Added period "." separator to datepicker formats [65282]
 * Tweak - Avoid noise relating to PUE checks during WP CLI requests